Affiliate links on Android Authority may earn us a commission. Learn more.

 - Choose your workout: As mentioned, your Apple watch adjusts your calorie burn calculations depending on which type of exercise you are doing.
 Choose the correct workout before starting to record your activity.

-- Update your data: As data points such as height, weight, and even medication use can impact the accuracy of your estimated calories, keep personal information up to date.
+- Update your data: As data points such as height, weight, and even medication use can impact the accuracy of your estimated calories, keep personal information current.
 To do so, open the Watch app on your paired iPhone and tap the My Watch tab, then scroll down to and tap Health.
 Tap Health Details.
 Finally, tap Edit, then tap the details you want to adjust.

 - Check your fit: Your Apple Watch uses data from its heart rate sensor to estimate calories during workouts.
 With this in mind, be sure to wear your watch appropriately and equip a reliable band.
 Strap on a snug fit with the device centered on the top of your wrist.